BlakeRain/blakerain.com/content/blog/ssg-and-hydration-with-yew.md

 application.

 This worked very well at first.
 The pages loaded very quickly, and the rendered HTML strings were not that large.
-Unfortunately this quickly ran into a problem: just like a `VPortal`, Yew cannot hydrate a `VRaw` 🤬.
+Unfortunately this quickly ran into a problem: Yew cannot hydrate a `VRaw` 🤬.

 ### Third Attempt